gboehl/dynare/doc/manual/source/the-model-file.rst

             end;

-    It is possible to have several ``estimated_params`` blocks, in which case they will be concatenated.
+    It is possible to have several ``estimated_params`` blocks.
+By default, subsequent blocks are concatenated with the previous ones; this can be useful when building models in a modular fashion (see also :bck:`estimated_params_remove` for that use case).
+However, if an ``estimated_params`` block has the ``overwrite`` option, its contents becomes the new list of estimated parameters, cancelling previous blocks;
+    this can be useful when doing several estimations in a single ``.mod`` file.

 .. block:: estimated_params_init ;
            estimated_params_init (OPTIONS...);